 x-api-key: YOUR_API_KEY

 x-project-id: YOUR_PROJECT_IDAPI keys can be scoped by feature and permission.
-For example, one key can have read-only Docs access, while another can create tasks, upload files, and submit forms in selected projects.
+For example, one key can have read-only Docs access, while another can create tasks, upload files, submit forms, and manage database automations in selected projects.

 API actor